 Crochet Tulip Stem:

-With yarn C (purple), make a magic ring (or ch 4, sl st into 1st st to form ring, ch 1).
+With yarn A (purple), make a magic ring (or ch 2, work rnd 1 into 2nd ch from hook).

 Rnd 1: 6sc into ring, sl st into 1st st to join, ch 1 (6).

-Retrieve your all of your petals set aside earlier (3 inner petals and 3 outer petals).
+Retrieve all of your petals that you've set aside earlier, including three inner petals and three outer petals.

-You will now be working each stitch through one of your petals and your current round simultaneously in order to attach each petal to the stem.
+You will now be working each stitch through one of your petals and your current round simultaneously, in order to attach them together.

-You will attach your inner petals with round 2 of the stem, and your outer petals during round 3.
+Your inner petals will be attached during round 2 of the stem, and your outer petals will be added during round 3.

-Optionally, if you have difficulty attaching the petals in this way, you may instead sew them onto the stem afterwards with a length of yarn C.
+Optionally, if you have difficulty attaching the petals in this way, you may instead sew them onto the stem afterwards with a length of yarn A.

-If you choose to sew the petals on instead, simply replace round 2 and 3 of the stem with normal rounds (1sc into each st around, join).
+If you choose to sew the petals on instead, simply replace rounds 2 and 3 of the stem with normal rounds (1sc into each st around, join, ch 1).

-Rnd 2: [1sc into 2nd to last st of next petal and next st of stem together, 1sc into last st of same petal and next st of stem together] 3 times, join, ch 1 (6).
+Rnd 2: [1sc into 15th st of next petal and next st of stem together, 1sc into 16th st of same petal and next st of stem together] 3 times, join, ch 1 (6).

-Join yarn D (green) by inserting your hook into the first stitch of your next round.
-Leaving a short tail for tying, pull up a loop of yarn D and ch 1.
+Join yarn B (green) by inserting your hook into the first stitch of your next round.
+Leaving a short tail for tying, pull up a loop of yarn B and ch 1.

-Tie the tails of both yarn C and yarn D together on the interior of your piece to secure your ends.
+Tie the tails of both yarn A and yarn B together on the interior of your piece to secure your ends.

 The remainder of this crochet tulip stem is worked mainly in rounds of only 4 stitches each.